Trachelospermum asiaticum: Description

 Growing to 6 m tall, Trachelospermum asiaticum is a woody, evergreen climber with glossy, leathery leaves and strongly scented cream-coloured flowers in summer.
 The stems, when cut, exude a milky white latex.
-The leaves are simple and opposite, persistent, borne by a petiole 2–10 mm, with an elliptic limb, narrowly ovate, 2-10 x 1–5 cm, membranous.
+The leaves are simple and opposite, persistent, borne by a petiole 2–10 mm, with an elliptic limb, narrowly ovate, 2–10 x 1–5 cm, membranous.
 Glossy green leaves have a brown-orange tinge stained reddish during the winter.
 The hardiest Trachelospermum species, this plant can be grown in temperate areas against a sheltered wall or fence.
 It has been known to spread rapidly, and can take over large areas very rapidly.

+Inflorescence

 The white or cream flowers have a yellow heart and emit a scent of jasmine.
 They are held in terminal or axillary cymes.
 The five sepals are contiguous to the tube of the corolla and carry 10 basal glands.
 The hypocrateriform corolla consists of a tube 6-10mm long, with an enlarged throat, and five obovate lobes, as long as the tube.
 The stamens are inserted into the throat of the corolla tube.
 The anthers are exerted (protrude outside the tube, unlike T. jasminoides).
 The hairless ovary consists of two carpels.
 Flowering takes place from late spring to summer.

-The fruit consists of two linear follicles, 10-30 by 0.3-0.5 cm.
+The fruit consists of two linear follicles, 10–30 by 0.3–0.5 cm.
 The seeds are oblong with at one end a 3.5 cm egret.